 - (1) All companies are ranked by their free-float market capitalization.
 The top five stocks get the following weights: - a.
-The largest stock's weight will be fixed to - 7% - b.
+The largest stock's weight will be fixed to - 7%. - b.
 The 2nd largest stock's weight will be fixed to 6.5% - c.
-The 3rd largest stock's weight will be fixed to 6%. - d.
+The 3rd largest stock's weight will be fixed to - 6%.
+The 4th largest stock's weight will be fixed to - d.
 The 4th largest stock's weight will be fixed to 5.5%. - e.
-The 5th largest stock's weight will be fixed to - 5%. - (5) The aggregate weight of the remaining stocks is 70%.
+The 5th largest stock's weight will be fixed to 5%. - (2) The aggregate weight of the remaining stocks is 70%.
 The maximum weight allowed for the remaining stocks is 4.5%.
 If a stock exceeds the maximum weight, the weight will be reduced to the maximum weight and the excess weight shall be redistributed proportionally across the index constituents out of the top 5 stocks.
-This process is repeated until no stocks have weights exceeding the maximum weight. - (6) The maximum weight for silver stocks is 4.5% and the weight of silver stocks in total must not constitute more than 20% of the index.
+This process is repeated until no stocks have weights exceeding the maximum weight. - (3) The maximum weight for silver stocks is 4.5% and the weight of silver stocks in total must not constitute more than 20% of the index.
 In this case a sector-weighting cap factor will be applied which is calculated to ensure that the aggregate weight of all gold stocks will not be less than 80% and the aggregate weighting of all silver stocks will not be greater than 20%.